jnorth314/DarkDream/README.md

 # DarkDream

-A Python tool to predict dungeon generation in the PS2 title "Dark Cloud".
+A tool to predict dungeon generation in the PS2 title "Dark Cloud".

 ## How does it work?